RinLovesYou/Stream-Soundboard/README.md

 * Java 8 (most definitely probably Java 8)
 * Virtual Audio Cable
 * Voicemeeter (Optional but needed if you wanna talk at the same time)
+* Tested only on Windows but cross platform may work? you can definitely run `help.jar` in the app subfolder of the install location provided you have Java 8

 ##### Special Thanks
 * SoundPad CEO for making me pay for something that i have to manually download files to